-Where the minister decides an appeal without referring the matter to the board, the decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction.
+Where the minister decides an appeal without referring the matter to the board, the decision may be appealed to the Court of King's Bench on a question of law or jurisdiction.

 Except as otherwise expressly provided in this Act or the regulations, a penalty provided for in this Act may be imposed notwithstanding that some other penalty may be imposed in the same or similar circumstances.

 A person is guilty of an offence who

 (a) refuses or wilfully neglects to provide information under subsection 9(1), or provides false or misleading information;

 (b) refuses or wilfully neglects to file a return or a complete return under subsection 8(1), or files a false or misleading return;